mitre-attack/attack-navigator/nav-app/e2e/README.md

 Tag smoke tests with `{ tag: '@smoke' }`; run only those with `npm run test:e2e -- --grep @smoke`.

 Add Playwright tests as `*.spec.ts` files in this directory.
-The existing Protractor `*.e2e-spec.ts` files are excluded from Playwright runs (removal planned soon).
-Keep scenario details in test names and comments; this README covers the shared setup.
+Protractor `*.e2e-spec.ts` files are excluded from Playwright runs.

 For tests that do not check font rendering, stub remote font stylesheet requests with an empty CSS response so external font-service availability cannot affect